wordslab-org/wordslab-notebooks/README.md

 If you want to build solutions, or if you want to go further than a simple chat interface, you will have to write a little bit of code.

-To help you get started, wordslab will provide ready to use code projects for the most frequent use cases of AI.
-You will just be able to clone them in your wordslab environment and read / execute them step by step to see how it works.
-Then you can just change a few parameters here and there to adapt the program to your needs.

-For example
-- wordslab-text will show you how to extract information from documents or user feedbacks
-- wordslab-images will show you how to analyze and generate images
-- wordslab-voice will teach you how to transcribe and summarize your meetings

 You can work on your code projects in two different environments which share the same source files
 - JupyterLab notebooks: a notebook is a mix of documentation and code which enables understanding, executing, and visualising operations step by step, and which is perfect to explore and develop new snippets of code, friendly for everybody
 - Visual Studio Code projects: a more complex integrated development environment for developers, perfect to integrate and test all the code snippets in a consistent and reliable application

 Both tools are installed with extensions enabling AI assistance directly in the development environment.

 **wordslab-notebooks-lib** is installed by default in jupyterlab environments and provides a new type of cell: **prompt cells** are sent to a local AI model along with all the previous cells as context, and enable you to get AI assistance directly embedded in your notebook codinf workflow.

 To transition from one environment to another, the [nbdev](https://nbdev.fast.ai/) toolset is preinstalled by wordslab: you can use it to create a code library from a set of notebooks.